 No member of the Bargaining Unit shall be required or allowed to work more than eighteen (18) continuous hours except during a declared emergency or during an ongoing immediate investigation or when overtime is required to complete an on-duty assignment, i.e. late arrest.
-Members of the Bargaining Unit acknowledge that they have an obligation to come to work physically and mentally prepared to efficiently and effectively carry out their responsibilities.
-For the purpose of this section, work means regular assigned duties and detail assignments.
-The continuous eighteen (18) hours does not include time spent in court, depositions, filings, and similar judicial activities.
+Members of the Bargaining unit acknowledge that they have an obligation to come to work physically and mentally prepared to efficiently and effectively carry out their responsibilities.
+For the purpose of this Section, work means regular assigned duties and detail assignments.
+The continuous eighteen (18) hours does not include time spent in court, depositions, filings, and similar judicial responsibilities.
 Members who work eighteen (18) hours continuously within the past twenty-four (24) hours must remain off duty for a minimum of six (6) hours.

-An employee may engage in outside employment, (including off-duty detail or self-employment) with the approval of the City Manager and with the understanding that the employee's primary duty, obligation, and responsibility is to the City.
+An employee may engage in outside employment, (including off-duty detail or self-employment) with the approval of the City Manager and with the understanding that the employee's primary duty, obligation and responsibility is to the City.
 Outside employment shall not be permitted when the City Manager determines that such outside employment would result in a conflict of interest, interfere with the employee's City work schedule, or otherwise be a conflict with the employee's employment with the City.
 To request approval, an employee should:

-- (a) File an "Outside Employment Request Form & Affidavit" with the Human Resources Department through Neogov's eForms self-service portal.
-The employee must notify the Human Resources Department of changes in conditions of any outside employment.
-Additionally, the employee's chain of command must be alerted at the time the request is submitted. - (b) Make arrangements with the outside employer to be relieved from duty if called for work by the City. - (c) An employee must report all injuries sustained during any outside employment to the employee's supervisor and Risk Management prior to the employee's next scheduled work day at the City.
+- (a) File an "Outside Employment Request Form & Affidavit" with the Human Resources Department.
+The employee must notify the Human Resources Department of changes in conditions of any outside employment. - (b) Make arrangements with the outside employer to be relieved from duty if called for work by the City. - (c) An employee must report all injuries sustained during any outside employment to the employee's Sergeant and to Risk Management prior to the employee's next scheduled work day at the City.
 An employee's failure to report an injury sustained during outside employment shall be grounds for corrective action.